aidansedgewick/stilts_wrapper/README.md

 to do `sudo apt-get install stilts` (or equivalent for your package manager).

 ## Use

+If you call stilts with something other than just `stilts` from the command line, you should be able to `export STILTS_WRAPPER_EXE=<command>` to environment variables.

 The main API is the class `Stilts`.